Evan-Clegern/cadmaps-interpreter/README.md

 # cadmaps-interpreter
-Cross-Abstraction Data Manipulation And Processing System
+Cross-Abstraction Data Manipulation And Processing System.
+Plans over in the Wiki.